 - When it comes to gender diversity, companies that are in the top quartile for diversity are 15% more likely to outperform their industry medians.

-- While some industries performed better on gender diversity, and others on racial and ethnic diversity, no industry or company was in the top quartile in both categories.
+- While some industries performed better on gender diversity, and others on racial and ethnic diversity, no industry or company was in the top quartile in both categories.1

-#2 More Candidates Will Apply for, and Accept, Jobs
+#2 More Candidates May Apply for, and Accept, Jobs

-When people of diverse backgrounds see varied representation in a company’s workforce, the company immediately seems more attractive—especially if diversity is apparent in positions of leadership.
-This gives the message that not only is everyone included in the workplace, but there is room for advancement no matter who you are.
+When people of diverse backgrounds see varied representation in a company’s workforce, the company may seem more attractive—especially if diversity is apparent in positions of leadership.
+This can give the message that not only is everyone included in the workplace, but there is room for advancement no matter who you are.

-What many companies don’t realize is that candidates are now researching a company’s reputation in regards to diversity and inclusion in the workplace, and without finding satisfactory results, the majority of people are willing to overlook job opportunities.
+What many companies don’t realize is that some candidates are now researching a company’s reputation in regards to diversity and inclusion in the workplace, and without finding satisfactory results, they may be willing to overlook job opportunities.

-In fact, 67% of job-seekers feel strongly that a diverse workplace is important when evaluating companies and considering job offers, according to Glassdoor.
+In fact, 67% of job-seekers feel strongly that a diverse workplace is important when evaluating companies and considering job offers, according to Glassdoor.2

 #3 Diversity Captures a Larger Share of the Market

-Diversifying the workplace is an extremely effective marketing tool.
-By appealing to a greater number of groups, your audience grows dramatically.
-Even if someone doesn’t identify with the specific kind of diversity you represent, be it gender or sex, race or ethnicity, or sexual orientation, the idea that you are providing a space for these groups makes your company more attractive to other minority groups too.
+Diversifying the workplace and practicing inclusive leadership is an extremely effective marketing tool.
+By appealing to a greater number of groups, your audience can grow dramatically.
+Even if someone doesn’t identify with the specific kind of diversity you represent, be it gender or sex, race or ethnicity, or sexual orientation, the idea that you are providing a space for these groups may make your company more attractive to other minority groups too.

-By appealing to consumers, clients, stakeholders, and business partners, you increase your business’s overall market share and better your reputation.
+By appealing to consumers, clients, stakeholders, and business partners, you have the potential to increase your business’s overall market share and better your reputation.3

-When an employee feels like they’re a part of a community at work, they are less likely to leave.
-This is especially true because members of diverse groups often find it difficult to find an ideal work environment that fosters a sense of belonging.
+When an employee recognizes workplace inclusion and feels like they're a part of a community at work, they may be less likely to leave.
+This is especially true because members of diverse groups can often find it difficult to find an ideal work environment or a workplace culture that fosters a sense of belonging.4

 Demand for Supportive Policies

-In order to make a workplace a safe and supportive space, adequate benefits and nondiscrimination policies are important, especially to members of diverse groups.
-More specifically, members of the LGBTQ+ community believe benefits and non-discrimination policies that serve them are key to choosing a workplace.
+In order to make a workplace a safe, inclusive language, and supportive space, adequate benefits and nondiscrimination policies can be important, especially to members of diverse groups.
+More specifically, some members of the LGBTQ+ community believe benefits and non-discrimination policies that serve them are key to choosing a workplace.

-Here are what workers said after leaving their jobs, according to a study by the Center for American Progress:
+Below are what workers said after leaving their jobs, according to a study by the Center for American Progress5:

 - 43% of non-heterosexual workers said they would have stayed if their former employer had offered better benefits, in comparison to 19% of straight workers